The Yankees, once a sure thing this weird MLB season, are in danger of missing the playoffs

 In the interest of survival, the Yankees would be well advised to climb high enough in the standings to avoid a first-round matchup with the top-seeded (at this point) Rays, against whom they are 2-8 this season with no remaining head-to-head matchups.

-In a typical season, a team’s first 40-some-odd games, just a quarter of a normal regular season, represent an evaluation period, where the front office gets a read on what the team has, what it needs, and where it’s heading.
+In a typical season, a team’s first 40-some-odd games, just a quarter of a normal regular season, represent an evaluation period, during which the front office gets a read on what the team has, what it needs, and where it’s heading.
 Time is a luxury.
 There are months ahead in which to figure things out.

 In 2020, 40 games is two-thirds of the season.
-The stretch run is already here.
+The stretch run is here.
 And if the Yankees are going to turn around their trend, they had better start soon.

 Read more about MLB: